What is hypertensive heart disease?

-Hypertensive heart disease can be dangerous and is the leading cause of death from high blood pressure.
+Hypertensive heart disease can cause serious health problems.
+It’s the leading cause of death from high blood pressure.

 High blood pressure makes it difficult for your heart to pump blood.
-Just like other muscles in your body, regular hard work causes your heart muscles to thicken and grow.
+Like other muscles in your body, regular hard work causes your heart muscles to thicken and grow.
 This alters the way the heart functions.
-These changes usually happen in the main pumping chamber of the heart known as the left ventricle.
+These changes usually happen in the main pumping chamber of the heart, the left ventricle.
 The condition is known as left ventricular hypertrophy (LVH).

-In addition, CHD can cause LVH and vice versa: When you have CHD, your heart must work harder.
-If your heart is enlarged because of LVH, it can compress the coronary arteries.
+CHD can cause LVH and vice versa.
+When you have CHD, your heart must work harder.
+If LVH enlarges your heart, it can compress the coronary arteries.

 Both CHD and LVH can lead to:

 - heart failure: your heart is unable to pump enough blood to the rest of your body